 Dry chemiluminescence sensors have the simplest operation and have seen the most regular use for EC studies (Güsten et al., 1992; Tuovinen et al., 2004).
 However, dry chemiluminescence sensor discs require conditioning with high ozone (up to 400 ppbv for several hours) before operation, are known to degrade over time, and have high variability in sensitivity between sensor discs (Weinheimer, 2007).
-These factors have led to limitations in long term stability and to uncertainty in calibration factors for dry chemiluminescence sensors, resulting in uncertainty in the accuracy of the flux measurement (Muller et al., 2010).
-Muller et al.(2010), also reported a comparison of two identical co-located dry chemiluminescence sensors with half-hourly flux values differing by up to a factor of two and a mean hourly flux difference ranging from 0 to 23% between sensors.
-Recently Zahn et al., (2012) reported the development of a commercial dry chemiluminescence ozone detector capable of fast (>10 Hz) measurements with high sensitivity (~9 counts s-1 pptv-1) suitable for EC or mobile platform sampling.
+These factors have led to limitations in long-term stability and to uncertainty in calibration factors for dry chemiluminescence sensors, resulting in uncertainty in the accuracy of the flux measurement (Muller et al., 2010).
+Muller et al. (2010) also reported a comparison of two identical colocated dry chemiluminescence sensors with half-hourly flux values differing by up to a factor of 2 and a mean hourly flux difference ranging from 0% to 23% between sensors.
+Recently Zahn et al. (2012) reported the development of a commercial dry chemiluminescence ozone detector capable of fast (>10 Hz) measurements with high sensitivity (~9 counts s^{-1} ppt v^{-1}) suitable for EC or mobile platform sampling.
 However, they also report issues of short- and long-term drift and variability between sensor discs.
-These accuracy and drift concerns have driven an interest in the development of a new, stable and fast ozone sensor suitable for EC measurements from both stationary and mobile sampling platforms.
+These accuracy and drift concerns have driven an interest in the development of a new, stable, and fast ozone sensor suitable for EC measurements from both stationary and mobile sampling platforms.

-In addition to the inherently small magnitude of $v_d(O_3)$, the fast chemical titration of O_3 by NO (R1) often complicates the interpretation of $v_d(O_3)$ measurements.
-Surface emissions of NO result in a high bias in the measured deposition velocity when the titration reaction (R1) is fast relative to the transport time to the height of the sensor.
+In addition to the inherently small magnitude of $v_d(O_3)$, the fast chemical titration of O_3 by NO (Reaction R1) often complicates the interpretation of $v_d(O_3)$ measurements.
+Surface emissions of NO result in a high bias in the measured deposition velocity when the titration Reaction (R1) is fast relative to the transport time to the height of the sensor.

-$$O_3 + NO \rightarrow NO_2 + O_2$$ $k(O_3 + NO) = 1.8 \times 10^{-14} \text{ cm}^3 \text{ molecule}^{-1} \text{ s}^{-1}$ (R1)
+$$O_3 + NO \rightarrow NO_2 + O_2 \quad k(O_3 + NO)$$

+= 1.8 × 10-14 cm3 molecule-1 s-1 (R1)

-Surface NO emissions from both biogenic and anthropogenic sources are widespread, with ocean emissions on the order of 1 \times 108 molecules cm-2 s-1 (Zafiriou and McFarland, 1981) and soil emissions ranging from 5 \times 109 to 2 \times 1011 molecules cm-2 s-1 (Yienger and Levy, 2004).
-These emissions correspond to a positive bias in the observed $v_d(O_3)$ dry deposition rate on the order of 5% in the marine atmosphere (discussed in section 3.7.1) and up to 50% in a forested site (Dorsey et al., 2004).
-Simultaneous flux detection of O_3 with one or both of NO or NO2 is commonly used to address this flux divergence problem (Finco et al., 2018; Stella et al., 2013).
-However, these studies typically require separate sensors for O_3 and O_3 which can introduce additional sources of uncertainty.
-Related challenges of fast O_3 titration exists for quantification of O_3 from mobile platforms where there is dynamic sampling of different airmasses with potentially differing O_3 -NO-NO2 steady-state conditions.
+Surface NO emissions from both biogenic and anthropogenic sources are widespread, with ocean emissions on the order of 1×10^8 molecules cm-2 s-1 (Zafiriou and Mc-Farland, 1981) and soil emissions ranging from 5×10^9 to 2×10^{11} molecules cm-2 s-1 (Yienger and Levy, 2004).
+These emissions correspond to a positive bias in the observed $v_d(O_3)$ dry deposition rate on the order of 5% in the marine atmosphere (discussed in Sect.
+3.7.1) and up to 50% in a forested site (Dorsey et al., 2004).
+Simultaneous flux detection of O3 with one or both of NO or NO2 is commonly used to address this flux divergence problem (Finco et al., 2018; Stella et al., 2013).
+However, these studies typically require separate sensors for O3 and NO_x which can introduce additional sources of uncertainty.
+Related challenges of fast O_3 titration exist for quantification of O_3 from mobile platforms where there is dynamic sampling of different air masses with potentially differing O_3 -NO-NO2 steady-state conditions.